Best Gifts for Someone With Vision Problems

 - Low vision writing paper which is usually yellow with bold black lines

-- Digital bathroom scales with large bold numbers
+- Digital bathroom scales with large bold numbers or kitchen scales

 - Low vision envelopes that already have bold printed black lines on them for writing an address